docupotamus/docupotamus/site/docs/themes/theme-environment-variables.md

 ## Try It Out

 :::tip
-In the right-docked Toolbar, open the "Environment Variables" tab and try it out!
+In the right-docked Toolbar, open the "Environment Variables" tab to personalize these snippets!
 :::

 ```shell